dacacioa/seqsl/README.md

 2. Copy file seqsl.exe to a local folder.

-3. Download `config.ini.example` to locals folder as `config.ini` and update it with your specific information.
+3. Download `config.ini.example` to local folder as `config.ini` and update it with your specific information.

 4. Sending QSL Cards